androportal/anuduino-projects/2_Switch/2_Swtich.rst

    Button

    Turns on and off a light emitting diode(LED) connected to digital
-   pin 0, when pressing a pushbutton attached to pin 1.
+   pin 1, when pressing a pushbutton attached to pin 0.

    The circuit:
   * LED attached from pin 1 to ground
-  * pushbutton attached to pin o from +5V
+  * pushbutton attached to pin 0 from +5V
-  * 10K resistor attached to pin 0 from ground
+  * push button is connected to ground through 1k resistor

   */
    // constants won't change.
 They're used here to